-To find out if you need orthodontic treatment to correct it, or if you’ve been considering Invisalign to straghten crooked teeth, call us to schedule a consultation.
+To find out if you need orthodontic treatment to correct it, or if you’ve been considering Invisalign to straighten crooked teeth, call us to schedule a consultation.

 If you’re concerned about correcting your overbite, underbite, or crooked teeth, have no fear – Invisalign is here!

-And if your case of malocclusion makes your a poor candidate for Invisalign, we’ll refer you to a local specialists for treatment.
+And if your case of malocclusion makes you a poor candidate for Invisalign, we’ll refer you to a local specialist for treatment.

 Just DON’T go the DIY route with straightening your teeth!